Employment and Income Programs

 604-547-1260 heal@dcrs.ca

 Program empowers survivors of violence to get into the labour market.
-Offers tuition fee support, occupational skills training, paid work experience, childcare supports and a $250 bonus for completing three months’ of employment or post-secondary education.
-Program open to survivors of violence or trauma, who are experiencing health issues, stress, depression, or anxiety.
-Must be unemployed or working less than 20 hours per week, and a permanent resident or Canadian citizen.
+Offers tuition fee support and occupational skills training.
+Gain paid work experience.
+Childcare supports are available and individual counselling.
+Up to $1,000 in completion bonuses.
+Program open to survivors of violence or trauma, who are experiencing health issues like stress, depression, or anxiety.
+Must be unemployed or working less than 20 hours per week.
+Must also be a permanent resident or Canadian citizen.

 Learn more about H.E.A.L.
 Work Program for Women.